barbarer/py4e-int/_sources/strings/WriteCode.rst

     .. activecode::  str-ex-nameq
         :nocodelens:

-        Write code to print out the statement "Hi my name is Bob and I am 2" using only string methods or string slicing.
+        Write code to print out the statement "Hi, my name is Bob, and I am 2" using only string methods or string slicing.
 You must get every part of the new string from the given strings.
         Name the final string ``statement``.
         ~~~~
         s1 = "hi"
-        s2 = "My namesake is Bob, and he and I love to eat ham."
+        s2 = "My name is Bob, and he and I love to eat ham."

         ====
         from unittest.gui import TestCaseGui